 Supervising registered training organisations are required to ensure the training plan aligns with the most recent qualification.

-This qualification is superseded by UET30819 - Certificate III in ESI - Power Systems - Distribution Cable Jointing.
-Training and/or assessment to trainees in UET30812 CANNOT be conducted past 24 March 2021.
-Should training and/or assessment be required after 24 March 2021, trainees MUST commence in, or be transitioned to, UET30819.
+This qualification is superseded by UET30821 - Certificate III in ESI - Distribution Underground.
+Training and/or assessment to apprentices in UET30819 CANNOT be conducted past 31 July 2023.
+Should training and/or assessment be required after 31 July 2023, apprentices MUST commence in, or be transitioned to, UET30821.